More Than Words: Chart performance

-On March 23, 1991, "More Than Words" entered the US Billboard Hot 100 at number 81 and soon after reached number one.
-It also reached number two in the United Kingdom and reached number one in four other countries.
+On March 23, 1991, "More Than Words" entered the US Billboard Hot 100 at number 81 and reached number one on June 9.
+It also reached number two in the United Kingdom and number one in four other countries: Belgium, Canada, Israel, the Netherlands, and New Zealand.

 Music video

 The song's music video was filmed in black and white and was produced and directed by American film and music video directors Jonathan Dayton and Valerie Faris.
 It starts with Pat Badger turning off his amplifier and putting down his bass, and Paul Geary putting down his drumsticks.
 Nuno and Gary are then seen performing the song, while the other band members are shown in front of them, holding up their lighters.
 In the video's music rendition, the song ends abruptly before Nuno's final solo and coda.

+In May 2015, Jack Black and Jimmy Fallon performed the song on an episode of The Tonight Show Starring Jimmy Fallon.
+The performance is a shot-for-shot remake of the original music video.